-In case you haven't noticed, watercolor effects are bang on trend at the moment.
-Everything from greeting cards to wall art is graced with watercolor texture, watercolor splashes or some subtle watercolor shading.
+Watercolor effects are on trend at the moment.
+Everything from greeting cards to wall art is graced with watercolor texture, watercolor splashes, or some subtle watercolor shading.
 If you fancy bringing your rubber stamping projects up to date, how about including some watercolor techniques in your projects.
-While you can achieve some wonderful watercolor effects using special inking techniques, there's nothing quite as easy as using the real thing!
+While you can achieve some wonderful watercolor effects using special inking techniques, there's nothing quite as easy as using the real thing.

 Best Watercolors for Rubber Stamping Projects

 Any watercolor paints are fine for using in your craft projects.
 However, if you are creating heirloom quality work which you want to last for many years then you will need to look for artist quality watercolor paints.
 But for day to day crafts, perhaps to make a card which you know isn't going to be kept, cheap kid's watercolor paints will work fine.
 One of the differences between artist quality paints and general watercolor paints is that artist quality paints contain more pigment and are of a higher quality.
 Hence the difference in price.
 There's a huge variety of watercolor paints available.
-One of the best ways to get a feel for types and prices is to browse online - Watercolor Paint.
+One of the best ways to get a feel for types and prices is to browse online.
+Browse watercolor paint at Amazon.com

 How to Create Watercolor Effects